New techniques for bounding stabilizer rank: Abstract

 \section{Abstract}

 In this work, we present number-theoretic and algebraic-geometric techniques for bounding the stabilizer rank of quantum states.
-First, we refine a number-theoretic theorem of Moulton to exhibit an explicit sequence of product states with exponential stabilizer rank but constant approximate stabilizer rank, and to provide alternate (and simplified) proofs of the best-known asymptotic lower bounds on stabilizer rank and approximate stabilizer rank, up to a log factor.
+First, we refine a number-theoretic theorem of Moulton to exhibit an explicit sequence of product states with exponential stabilizer rank but constant approximate stabilizer rank, and provide alternate (and simplified) proofs of the best-known asymptotic lower bounds on stabilizer rank and approximate stabilizer rank, up to a log factor.
 Second, we find the first non-trivial examples of quantum states with multiplicative stabilizer rank under the tensor product.
-Third, we use algebraic-geometric techniques to prove new bounds on the generic stabilizer rank.
+Third, we introduce and study the generic stabilizer rank using algebraic-geometric techniques.